Sligo county football team: 20th century: Two Connacht SFC titles

+2001–2007: All-Ireland SFC qualifiers and third Connacht SFC title

-Since the 2001 introduction to the All-Ireland SFC of a qualifier system for teams eliminated from its provincial championship, Sligo, despite historically having a poor record, has enjoyed some modest, though noteworthy, success.
-The new format together with a prolonged period of competing in Division 1 of the National Football League helped bring about an upward turn in the county's fortunes.
+Following the 2001 introduction to the All-Ireland SFC of a qualifier system for teams eliminated from its provincial championship, Sligo — despite historically having a poor record — has had some modest, though noteworthy, success.
+The revised format, together with a prolonged period of competing in Division 1 of the National Football League, helped bring about an upward turn in the county team's fortunes.
 In 2002, having narrowly lost the Connacht SFC final to Galway (the defending All-Ireland SFC champions), Sligo went on to defeat Tyrone at Croke Park, turning over a seven-point deficit in the process.
 A similar comeback against the eventual All-Ireland champions Armagh two weeks later led to a replay, but Sligo's run was halted when it had claims for a penalty in injury time of the second game turned down.

 On 8 July 2007, Sligo claimed the Connacht SFC for the first time since 1975 with a one-point victory over Galway.

+2007–2018: Series of outside managers

 Tommy Jordan, who had led Crossmolina Deel Rovers to the 2001 All-Ireland Senior Club Football Championship, took over as manager.
 The following year the county was trashed by Mayo while trying to retain its Connacht title and ended up in the Tommy Murphy Cup, after a league campaign that had brought relegation to Division 4.
 Because Sligo had been relegated, the GAA forced the reigning Connacht champions to participate in the Tommy Murphy Cup instead of the All-Ireland SFC qualifiers when it had exited the provincial championship; the county's exit to London in that competition after many players (including the county's most prominent, Eamonn O'Hara) declined to participate, was swiftly followed by Jordan's resignation.
 O'Hara said he was embarrassed by the team's rapid decline into mediocrity.

 On 27 June 2010, Sligo hosted Galway and led 1–8 to 0–2 at halftime but were shocked by an undeserved draw, ending 1–10 each.
 The replay saw Sligo defeat the Tribesmen by a scoreline of 1–14 to 0–16 to advance to the Connacht SFC final.
 Once there, after all their hard work and continued misfortune, Roscommon defeated Sligo by a scoreline of 0–14 to 0–13.

 Sligo football descended to a new depth on 26 May 2013 when London dumped the county out of the Connacht SFC proper, this time, in its first game.
-The scoreline was 1-12 to 0-14.
+The scoreline was 1–12 to 0–14.
 This was London's first victory in the Connacht SFC since 1977.
 Lorcan Mulvey scored the vital London goal.